Raising children in communities where their racial group is a minority and they are perceived as “different” can be difficult.

 Claire’s* brown-skinned daughter cuts through the water; her strokes are long, determined and focused.
-She wins her first primary school gala race with ease, leaving both boys and girls in her wake.
-Claire is beaming with pride as the mother standing near her leans in to congratulate the parents: “That’s really good, because they usually can’t swim that well.”
+She wins her first primary school gala race with ease.
+Claire is beaming with pride.
+Then the mother standing near her leans in to offer her congratulations.
+“That’s really good, because they usually can’t swim that well,” she says.
 Claire turns her head in disbelief… this is Cape Town, this is 2014, surely this should not be happening?

-South Africa, for all its beautifully colourful people, seems trapped in a bizarre need to categorise things according to skin colour – schools and suburbs seem to be particular targets.
-Some areas appear to have integrated more successfully than others, but wherever we find ourselves, here or elsewhere in the world, there will no doubt be people who are treated as out of place, based largely on their being “different”.
+South Africa, for all its beautifully colourful people, seems trapped in a bizarre need to categorise things according to skin colour.
+And, schools and suburbs seem to be particular targets.
+Some areas appear to have integrated more successfully than others.
+However, there are still people who are treated as out of place, based largely on their being “different”.

 Schools are often not just our “local schools”, but “former Model C schools”, “coloured schools”, “township schools” and “Indian schools”.
-The list could go on.
 Within these demarcations, change is often slow.
-For the children who form a minority racial group, their presence can be met with ignorance, idle curiosity and insensitivity.

 Along with swimming and hair, these mothers and others interviewed have been asked what their children eat culturally, they’ve been praised for their children’s ability to speak faultless English, and they are often quizzed as to whether their children are on a scholarship at the local school.
 It’s hard not to feel insulted and hurt by these comments.

 Sabrina, a young black journalist, has firm feelings about empowering children to stand up to inappropriate comments from strangers.
-“I think there is something wrong with simply being polite back.
-I think parents should find a way to have responses that children observe and can in turn feed from when they need to fend for themselves.
-Educate others and don’t be afraid to ruffle a few feathers,” says Sabrina.
+“I think there is something wrong with simply being polite.
+Parents should find a way to respond that children observe and can in turn feed from when they need to fend for themselves.
+Educate others.
+Don’t be afraid to ruffle a few feathers,” she says Sabrina.
 “Children need rebuttals, because simply walking away disempowers them.”

-Samantha, a young Cape Town-based professional, is a living example of not letting prejudices have an impact on her being, though her upbringing has not always been easy.
-Samantha was born in Zambia and her mother moved the family back to South Africa towards the end of Sam’s primary schooling.
+Samantha, a young Cape Town-based professional, is a living example of not letting prejudices impact on her being.
+Born in Zambia, Samantha’s mother moved the family back to South Africa towards the end of Sam’s primary schooling.
 Sam found herself thrust into the former Model C school structures.
-When she talks of the difficulty of trying to integrate herself into the school community, or her later ability to walk the hallowed halls of university undetected by her paler-skinned peers, she was aware of the constant feeling that she was carrying the entire population of black people on her shoulders.
-“I knew that if I ever behaved in a manner that was considered ‘not acceptable’ to my fellow nonblack students, it would have serious ramifications for the general perceptions of all black people in their eyes.”
+She says that when trying to integrate herself into the school community or later at university, she was constantly aware that she was carrying the entire black population on her shoulders.
+“I knew that if I behaved in a manner that was considered “not acceptable” to my fellow non-black students, it would have serious ramifications for the general perceptions of all black people in their eyes.

 Make an effort

-Despite daily frustrations with the way in which her children are often treated, Clara remains positive: “As parents we have a duty to our children to let them explore relationships with their peers without the apartheid baggage we all carry.”
+Clara remains positive even in the face of daily frustrations with the way her children are often treated.
+“As parents we have a duty to our children to let them explore relationships with their peers without the apartheid baggage we all carry.”
 She goes on to stress that every parent owes it to their children to make an effort to make friends across races, cultures and religions.